 Prizes of US$5,000 for investigative journalism must have been widely accessible to a US audience.

-TRACE Prize for Investigative Reporting: Uncovering Commercial Bribery – Closes January 31
+TRACE Prize for Investigative Reporting: Uncovering Commercial Bribery – Expected To Reopen in January 2026

 These two $10,000 prizes recognise journalism that uncovers business-related bribery and financial crime.